 Accredited online school and mental health counseling degree programs from NYU Steinhardt

-As a student, your counseling education is about developing and expanding upon the counseling skills that will best help your clients.
+As a student, your master's degree in counseling is about developing and expanding upon the counseling skills that will best help your clients.
 These are some of the most important counseling techniques you are likely to use in your counseling sessions.

 Listening/Observing: Listening is one of the most valuable counseling skills in the therapeutic relationship.
 It can be used in three ways: